Sewing Machine Easy Maintenance Sewing Machine Lessons

 Reconstruction

 Once everything but the needle is back where it came from and you don’t have any extra screws (LOL!), it is time to reconnect the power cord.
 With scrap fabric under the foot, press the power control, slowly increase speed to as fast as it will go and then back to normal speed for a couple minutes.
-This does two things: 1) making the parts move as they are intended helps the oil lubricant get to all the areas it needs to be; and 2) if it doesn’t run correctly, you will find out before the speed has a chance to get beyond starting as the noise will be obvious.
+This does two things: 1) making the parts move as they are intended helps the oil lubricant get to all the areas it needs to be and 2) if it doesn’t run correctly, you will find out before the speed has a chance to get beyond starting as the noise will be obvious.
 What you should hear is the normal noise you are used to becoming quieter.
-A well-maintained machine should be quiet, not silent, but quiet.
+A well-maintained sewing machine should be quiet, not silent, but quiet.

 If you don’t intend to sew anytime soon, you don’t have to put a needle in place.
 If you do, put in the most common size you use so you won’t have to change it for the next project.
 Leave the empty bobbin holder in the shuttle so you will know where it is.

+Exterior maintenance doesn’t have a great deal to do with how the machine runs, but who doesn’t want a clean looking machine to sew on!
 A damp warm rag should be all you need for cleaning the outside.
 And when you are all finished, put your machine back in the case/cabinet or put a cute sewing machine cover on.
-Don’t have one?
-You could make one.
-Perhaps I’ll do a Sew-Along on just that!
+You should cover your machine when you are not sewing.
+When you see how much dust collects on covers, you will see why you don’t want to have it building up within and on your machine.

 Disclaimer